 Please visit our website to see the current hours.
 Guests have one hour to leave the zoo after closing.

 Can I bring food and beverages with me?

 For the safety of valued guests, team members, and the animals in our care, no outside food or beverage is allowed.

 Are there wheelchairs, electric mobility devices, wagons, and strollers available for rent?

 Yes.
-You can rent wheelchairs, electric mobility devices, strollers and wagons at the Discovery Center (where masks are required).
+You can rent wheelchairs, electric mobility devices, strollers and wagons at the Zoo.
 They will be disinfected before and after each use.